How to Dress in Paris to Fit in with the Locals

 Just as for women, men also shouldn’t be wearing gym clothes unless you are actually working out.
 So basketball shorts, running shoes, sweatpants and sports jerseys aren’t good choices.
 Jerseys are worn when watching a game in France, not out to lunch.
 Leave the oversized hoodies at home too.

 Men’s feet, like legs and armpits, are not to be exposed in the city.
 Man sandals will make you stick out and probably get you some nasty looks on the metro.
-I repeat, men should not be wearing sandals in Paris.
-Period.

 THE DOS: DRESS LIKE A PARISIAN or PARISIENNE